timheilman/scorebridge-cloud/README.md

 - See this file at repo tag SLS_CREATE_RESULT for information on good libraries for use with API Gateway, if and when a REST endpoint is needed.
 - [@serverless/typescript](https://github.com/serverless/typescript) - provides up-to-date TypeScript definitions for your `serverless.ts` service file

+## Setting up a new env

+Notes from doing it.
+Problem: must verify "from" email address before cognito can use it in ses.

+1) first thing, go into SES (cli or console) and manually verify scorebridge8+<env>@gmail.com .
+That requires clicking a link sent to that address.
+No ConfigSet, yet.
+2) Deploy to the env. npm run deploy<Env>
+3) Go into secrets manager and set the nonprod or prod keys for recaptcha.
+Unfortunately we do not want this set by default because it's bad if it goes to production that way.
+Non-prod credentials: siteKey: 6LeIxAcTAAAAAJcZVRqyHh71UMIEGNQ_MXjiZKhI
+secretKey: 6LeIxAcTAAAAAGG-vFI1TnRWxMZNFuojJ4WifJWe
+4) Go into SES and connect the verified identity to the configSet created by the deploy.
+This linkage cannot be made in serverless.ts because the creation of the cognito user pool resource tests the email-send and fails the resource creation if the address is not verified in SES, and we cannot pause the deployment to verify the address over at gmail.